Stock Analysis on Net

 Area asset turnover = Net revenue ÷ Long-lived assets

-The analysis of the annual data for the United States geographic area reveals several notable trends over the time periods observed.
+The analysis of the annual data for the United States geographic area reveals notable trends in net revenue, long-lived assets, and area asset turnover over the specified periods.

 Net Revenue